AI in banking

 Approval, pricing, and compliance

 The final stages of origination carry the highest governance burden.
-Approval decisions must be explainable under ECOA, FCRA, and - for institutions operating internationally - the EU AI Act, which entered full enforcement for high-risk AI systems in financial services in 2026.
 Every decision made by any actor, human or agent, needs a traceable record of the policy applied, the data used, and the authority level under which it executed.
+This is precisely what the AI governance framework challenge in banking is about.

 Why architecture separates the fast banks from the slow ones

 The banks cutting origination cycles from weeks to days aren't running fundamentally different AI models.
-They're running on a fundamentally different architecture - one where every stage of the origination workflow operates on shared customer context, not isolated system records.
+They're running on a fundamentally different architecture.
+The AI-native bank architecture blueprint addresses this directly.
+The Semantic Layer — Nexus — provides a unified operational model where every actor across origination reads from the same Customer State Graph.

-Orchestration runs deterministic workflows where the process is known - document collection, identity verification, bureau pulls - and agentic workflows where AI agents handle adaptive tasks like exception analysis and evidence preparation.
 Sentinel, the Authority Layer, ensures no action executes without a Decision Token: a record of the policy applied, the actor identity, the model version, and the full decision context.
 That's what makes AI-powered origination auditable to a regulator, not just fast for a customer.

-The outcome is what the Backbase value proposition calls Agentic Onboarding and Origination - a front-to-back orchestrated journey where routine cases process without human intervention, exceptions route to underwriters with a pre-built evidence package, and every decision carries a verifiable evidence bundle.
-Across more than 120 bank implementations, the pattern we see consistently is that bottlenecks don't live in the AI - they live in the whitespace between systems that the Banking OS eliminates.
+Across more than 120 bank implementations, the pattern we see consistently is that bottlenecks don't live in the AI — they live in the whitespace between systems that the Banking OS eliminates.

 The governance question banks can't skip

-Progressive autonomy - Assistive, Delegated, Autonomous - gives banks a path forward.
-Start with AI that prepares cases and surfaces recommendations while humans approve every decision.
-Move to AI that executes within guardrails with human review for exceptions.
-Expand to AI that operates autonomously within defined policy boundaries, with Sentinel enforcing those boundaries on every action.
+Speed without control creates a different kind of risk.
+Progressive autonomy — Assistive, Delegated, Autonomous — gives banks a path forward.
 The coordination tax your operating model carries compounds every time a new AI capability is added without a unified execution layer underneath it.

 Frequently asked questions